Visa policy of Guinea-Bissau: Visa exemption

-Holders of diplomatic or service passports issued to nationals of Community of Portuguese Language Countries: Angola, Brazil, Cabo Verde, Mozambique, Portugal, Sao Tome and Principe, Vietnam do not require a visa for an indefinite period of stay.
+Holders of diplomatic or service passports issued to nationals of Community of Portuguese Language Countries: Angola, Brazil, Cabo Verde, Equatorial Guinea, Mozambique, Portugal, Sao Tome and Principe, as well as Vietnam do not require a visa for an indefinite period of stay.

 Guinea-Bissau signed a visa exemption agreement with Serbia for holders of diplomatic, official and special passports in April 2023 and it is yet to enter into force.

 Visa on arrival

-Citizens of all other countries that are not visa-exempt may obtain a visa on arrival in Guinea-Bissau, valid for a maximum stay of 90 days.
+Citizens of countries that are not visa-exempt must obtain a visa to enter Guinea-Bissau.
+Visas may be obtained on arrival at Osvaldo Vieira International Airport in Bissau, or at one of four designated land border posts: Djegue II (São Domingos), Cambadju (Bafatá), Pirada and Bruntuma (Gabú).
+Visas may also be obtained in advance from a Guinea-Bissau diplomatic mission.